ttreeagency/Ttree.Identicons/README.rst

 Tips
 ====

-You can write your own generator, your implement the GeneratorInterface and change the default implementation in your Objects.yaml (check the Objects.yaml from this package for the synthax).
+You can write your own generator, just implement the GeneratorInterface and change the default implementation in your Objects.yaml (check the Objects.yaml from this package for the synthax).

 **Warning**: if you change the Generator, currently you need to truncate the table "ttree_identicons_domain_model_identicon"